 As students move through the levels, they will learn such skills as basic propulsion through the water, breath control, buoyancy, treading, floating, swimming on front, side and back, water safety and stroke refinement.

-In order to give students more individual time with the instructor, resulting in acquiring the skills faster, lessons are provided on either a private or semi-private (two students) basis.
-This also keeps lessons safer, as a small group of unskilled swimmers will not be left on the side of the pool while the instructor is working in the middle of the pool with an individual.
+In order to give students more individual time with the instructor, resulting in acquiring the skills faster, all lessons are provided on a private, one-on-one basis.
+This also keeps lessons safer, as a small group of unskilled swimmers will never be left on the side of the pool while the instructor is working in the middle of the pool with an individual.